 The Lounge: The Rock Bar at the Town Center/Galleria and the Thirsty Moose Saloon at the Lodge will keep you well hydrated.

-The Concierge: The front desk staff at the Split Rock Resort is able to help you with any special requests.
+The Concierge: The front desk staff are able to help you with any special requests.

 Split Rock Resort Rooms